shyd/docker-php/README.md

 ## Usage

-Mount a config with the ip of postfix `./ssmtp.conf:/etc/ssmtp/ssmtp.conf:ro`
+Mount a config with the ip of a postfix host to `./ssmtp.conf:/etc/ssmtp/ssmtp.conf:ro`

 Contents:
 ````